What is multifactor authentication?

 - Adds layers of security at the hardware, software and personal ID levels.

-- Can use OTPs sent to phones that are randomly generated in real time and are difficult for hackers to break.
+- Sends to phones OTPs that are randomly generated in real time and difficult for hackers to break.

-- Can reduce security breaches by up to 99.9% over passwords alone.
+- Helps reduce security breaches by up to 99.9% over passwords alone.

-- Enables businesses to opt to restrict access for time of day or location.
+- Enables businesses to restrict access for time of day or location.

-- Has a scalable cost, as there are expensive and highly sophisticated MFA tools but also more affordable ones for small businesses.
+- Offers a scalable cost, as there are expensive and highly sophisticated MFA tools but also more affordable ones for small businesses.

 - Improves security measures and response for companies, as they can set up a multifactor authentication system to actively generate an alert whenever questionable login attempts are detected.

-- Provides adaptive authentication, which helps with changing workplaces as more and more employees work remotely.
+- Provides adaptive authentication, which helps employees work remotely.

-- Helps with meeting Health Insurance Portability and Accountability Act and compliance requirements, which require only authorized and restricted access to sensitive information, such as personal medical records.
+- Helps meet Health Insurance Portability and Accountability Act and other compliance requirements, which require only authorized and restricted access to sensitive information, such as personal medical records.

 Cons

-- Requires a phone to get a text message code.
+- Requires access to a phone or email to get text message codes.

-- Hardware tokens can get lost or stolen.
+- Hardware tokens such as fobs can get lost or stolen.

 - Phones can get lost or stolen.